jauntsdn/rsocket-jvm/README.md

 relying on single data format - protocol buffers.
 This combination opened many optimization opportunities and enabled GRPC interop via respective GRPC transport.

-Each vendor library has RPC module accompanied by compiler binary.
+Each vendor library has RPC module accompanied by compiler binary to generate RPC service and client stubs.

 ### Multiple network transports

-Network transports are based on `Netty` only for compatibility with each vendor library, and are part of RSocket-JVM runtime.
+Network transports are `netty`-only for compatibility with each vendor library, and are part of RSocket-JVM runtime.

-Currently comprised of
+Comprised of

-* `TCP`, `UNIX domain sockets` & `VM sockets` - known efficient byte stream protocols for datacenter / inter-process communication;
+* `TCP`, `UNIX domain sockets`, `VM sockets` - known efficient byte stream transports for datacenter / inter-process communication;

-and Http/Http2 based transports for interop:
+and http based transports for interop:

-* `GRPC-RSocket-RPC` for communication with internet clients / external services;
+* `GRPC` - internet clients / external services communication;

-* `websocket` & `websocket-over-http2` for cross-cloud communication with Internet Standards transport;
+* `websocket`, `websocket-over-http2` - cross-cloud communication with Internet Standards transports;

 * `http/json` to expose auxiliary/control APIs as http endpoint;